Satyam-Rastogi/google-news-scraper-demo/README.md

 **Mitigation**: The system filters out content that appears to require human verification.

+### 6. Weather Data Limitations
+**Issue**: The National Weather Service API only provides data for US locations.

+**Impact**: Weather data collection is limited to US cities only.

+**Workaround**: For international weather data, consider using a different service or API.

 ## Alternatives to Overcome Limitations

 ### 1. For Homepage Fetching Limitation